justjam2013/homebridge-virtual-accessories/README.md

 Currently, these are the implemented virtual accessories:

+-   **Battery.** Allows you to create a virtual battery service.
+The "charging state" and "battery level" properties can be set via a [webhook call](#webhook-service-configuration).
 -   **Door.** Allows you to create a virtual door.
 -   **Doorbell.** Allows you to use a button as a doorbell and have it play a chime on HomePods.
 -   **Fan.** Allows you to create a virtual fan and set rotation direction and speed.